annaparlak/annaparlak.github.io/veering.md

 To check the type of the triangulation, use

         sage: from veering import taut_polytope
-        sage: sig = census[17]
+        sage: sig = census[8]
         sage: taut_polytope.LMN_tri_angle(sig)
-        'N'
+        'L'

-This output means that the triangulation is non-measurable.
-For the other two types, one gets 'L' (layered) or 'M' (measurable).
+This output means that the triangulation is layered.
+For the other two types, one gets 'M' (measurable) or 'N' (non-measurable).

 ---